-To develop your thesis, you borrow methods from other contexts - philosophy, natural sciences, etc. Architects love this one; we are incessantly borrowing from other fields of inquiry.
-Tom Wiscombe, for example of the LA based emergent architecture has made a practice based on a very self-aware biomimicry.
-Some of you are probably old enough to remember architecture's fascination with the literary and philosophical movement of deconstruction.
-While Derrida and others seemed amused at all of the attention they were getting from architects and others.
-In the end, we probably misunderstood the whole point.
-There are, however, more positive contributions, for example the interest in materials and methods of fabrication from other industries, which has enriched the work of many 20th c. architects.
-I show you just one example, that of the Eamses.
+To develop your manifesto, according to Ulmer, you borrow methods from other contexts - philosophy, literature, the natural sciences, etc. Architects love this one; we are incessantly borrowing from other fields of inquiry.
+Tom Wiscombe, for example, of the LA-based Emergent architecture is the latest in a long line of architects who have developed a practice based on a very self-aware biomimicry.
+Many of us are old enough to remember architecture's fascination with the literary and philosophical movement of deconstruction.
+(If you are not, just insert Deleuze when I say Derrida) While Derrida and others seemed amused $\blacklozenge$ at all of the attention they were getting from architects and others.
+In the end, we probably really misunderstood the whole point.
+There are, however, more positive contributions, $\diamondsuit$ for example the interest in materials and methods of fabrication from other industries, which has enriched the work of many 20th c.